 The physical findings and pain pattern are different than elbow level compression but produce 4th and 5th finger numbness and pain.
 The ulnar nerve can be compressed anywhere along the path from shoulder to hand but it is uncommon outside of the elbow and wrist.

 TREATMENT OF ULNAR NEURITIS

 Most cases of ulnar neuritis resolve without treatment.
 People are aware of what is producing the pain and avoid the activity.
-For example, people with office jobs place their elbows on their desk and chronically compress the nerve.
+For example, people with office jobs place their elbows on their desks and chronically compress their nerves.
 Placing your elbow in a different position or adding padding on the desk can alleviate the problem.